sugurutakahashi-1234/ai-chat-md-export/data/md/chatgpt/2025-02-01_CameraController管理とdispose.md

 I’m revisiting the idea that `@Riverpod(keepAlive: false)`, `@riverpodAutoDispose`, and `@autoDispose` annotations effectively ensure automatic disposal in Riverpod 2.
 The `ref.onDispose` method is also utilized.

 **Enhancing automatic disposal**
-Integrating `autoDispose` into the annotation, along with `ref.onDispose(() =&gt; controller.dispose())` in the build method, ensures providers automatically dispose of when no longer active, streamlining resource management.
+Integrating `autoDispose` into the annotation, along with `ref.onDispose(() => controller.dispose())` in the build method, ensures providers automatically dispose of when no longer active, streamlining resource management.

 **Leaning towards automatic disposal**
 I’m concluding that adding `@Riverpod(autoDispose: true)` is the best approach.
 It simplifies the setup and ensures efficient resource management.